The Turkish president is to meet Putin with the aim of reviving the Ukraine grain export deal | Law-Order

 - Country:

-Russia complained that a parallel deal promising to remove obstacles to Russian exports of food and fertiliser hadn't been honoured.

-It said restrictions on shipping and insurance hampered its agricultural trade, even though it has shipped record amounts of wheat since last year.

-The leaders are to meet in the Black Sea city of Sochi, where the Russian president has a residence.
+The leaders are to meet in the Black Sea city of Sochi, where the Russian president has a residence, and a lot is riding on the talks for the world food supply.
+The meeting takes place against a backdrop of more than 18 months of war and Ukraine's recent counteroffensive.

+In the latest development, Ukrainian President Volodymyr Zelenskyy said Sunday that Defense Minister Oleksii Reznikov would be replaced this week.
+The job requires "new approaches," Zelenskyy said, without elaborating.
+Reznikov on Monday published a photo of his resignation letter.

 Russia has repeatedly attacked the Odesa region, Ukraine's main Black Sea port area.
 On Monday, the Ukrainian air force said it intercepted 23 of 32 drones that targeted the Odea and Dnipropetrovsk regions, but did not specify damage caused by the drones that got through.